ericrosenbrown/nlmap_spot/README.md

 - Set up distributed processing so entire pipeline can happen in parallel and on robot platform
 - saycan.py should have in-context learning as a passed parameter, cleaned up to have better options, etc.
 - handle LTL specifications for navigation (globally, until, etc.) by using nlmap to genrate invalid/required locations, path planning accordingly.
+- extract_roi_vild in vild_utils only operates on image_paths (session.run takes it in), work on making it so I can pass image in directly?

 ## BUGS:
 - (?)
 Why do CLIP scores seem to always be slightly lower than ViLD, is it due to do normalizaton issues?